On inertial types of elliptic curves: Introduction

 \subsection{Outline}

-This work is organized as follows.
-In Sections~2--3, we recall basic results about inertial types, elliptic curves, quadratic extensions of $p$-adic fields, and study how quadratic twists affect inertial types, and in Section~4, we classify inertial types of elliptic curves over any $F/\Q_p$ for $p \geq 5$ and, in Section~5, we compute the inertial types over $\ma Q_9$.
-In Section~6, we compute the nonexceptional types over $\Q_4$ and in Section 8 the exceptional types over $\Q_4$.
-Section~7 discusses how to find elliptic curves realizing each of the inertial types previously computed and, finally, in Section 9 we summarize all the computed data.
+In Sections~\ref{S: Background}--\ref{S: section 3}, we recall basic results and present some of our results about inertial types and elliptic curves.
+In Section~\ref{S: Uniform cases}, we classify inertial types of elliptic curves over any $F/\Q_p$ for $p \geq 5$.
+In Section~\ref{S: Necessary conditions}, we present necessary conditions that inertial types of elliptic curves must satisfy and, in Section~\ref{S: sufficient conditions}, we show that this conditions are indeed sufficient.
+In Section~\ref{S: charactersformulation}, we present how these conditions can be expressed purely in terms of characters.
+Finally, Section~\ref{S: algo} discusses the algorithm that we have implemented in {\tt Magma} together with some examples and remarks.